patrickbucher/docs/weinberg/how-software-is-built.md

 Issuing fewer releases with higher quality can break those negative, self-reinforcing dynamics.
 Many mature organizations release their software only twice a year.
 Organizations also start to prioritize their customers.
-"Nice" customers that pay more are better served than "nasty" ones that pay less.
+“Nice” customers that pay more are better served than “nasty” ones that pay less.